If you're in need of financial help to upgrade your home, it's worth finding out if you're eligible for a grant from your local council.

 Home repair grants

-Grant amounts and eligibility criteria vary according to the area that you live in, but in general up to £5,000 is available for improvements such as:
+Grant amounts and eligibility criteria vary according to the area that you live in, but can be available for improvements such as:

-The home improvement agency for your area can also offer advice on help available and assistance with grant applications.
+The home improvement agency for your area can also offer advice on the help available and assist with grant applications.

 Disabled facilities grant

-Moving light-switches or thermostats to the appropriate level
+moving light-switches or thermostats to a more appropriate level

-If you do not qualify for a grant, bear in mind that some adaption work, such as widening doorways or creating ramps, is VAT-free.
+Remember, if you don't qualify for a grant, some adaption work - such as widening doorways or creating ramps - is VAT-free.